Mz-islam/Mz-islam/README.md

 - 👀 I’m interested in ML
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ML
-- ⚡ Fun fact: I'm learning how to write code in VS code
+- ⚡ Fun fact: I'm learning how to write code "Hello World!" in VS code

 <!---
 Mz-islam/Mz-islam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.